sourcescapeio/sourcescape-docs/README.md

 ```
 function() {}
 ```
-Get an empty function selector.
-This will select any function.
+Get an empty function selector to return all functions.

 ```
 function myFunc() {}
 ```
-This will select any function named myFunc.
+This will select all functions named myFunc.

 ```
 function(arg) {}
 ```
-This will select any function and its first argument.
+This will select all functions with their first arguments.

 ```
 function(_, arg) {}
 ```
-This will select any function and its second argument.
+This will select all functions with their second arguments.

 ## Class selector